-- Daytime wetting (also called diurnal enuresis): Daytime wetting can consist of either small urine leaks that spot or dampen underwear to the complete soaking of undergarments.
+- Daytime wetting (also called diurnal enuresis): Daytime wetting can consist of either small urine leaks that spot or dampen underwear to their complete soaking.
 Wetting occurs more commonly in the afternoon, as most children are anxious about wetting in school and work hard to stay dry.

 - Giggle incontinence: This is the complete emptying of the bladder that occurs with vigorous laughter or giggling.

-- Urge syndrome: This is frequent attacks of the need to void (at least seven times a day) countered by hold maneuvers, such as squatting.
-Urine loss is mild, represented by a dampening of undergarments.
+- Urge syndrome: Frequent attacks of the need to void (at least seven times a day) countered by hold maneuvers, such as squatting.
+Urine loss is mild, represented by a slight wetting of underwear.

 - Bedwetting (also called nocturnal enuresis): This is when a sleeping child cannot control his/her urination at night.
 This problem begins to be considered abnormal after the age of five.

 What is the difference between voiding dysfunction and overactive bladder?